Legal AI needs action policy, not just model policy.

 Legal AI agents handle privileged communications, case strategies, and billing records.
 A breach in client confidentiality can trigger malpractice claims, bar disciplinary action, and irreparable harm to clients.
 Unlike other domains, legal errors carry professional and ethical consequences that extend beyond business risk.

-Attorney-client privilege can be waived by AI tools that route privileged content to external infrastructure accessible to vendor personnel.
+Privilege risk increases when AI tools route privileged content to external infrastructure accessible to vendor personnel.
 The voluntary disclosure analysis applies regardless of whether disclosure was intentional.
-One tool call to the wrong endpoint can waive privilege on an entire matter.
+One tool call to the wrong endpoint can create privilege-waiver risk for the matter.

 An agent accessing documents from Matter A while working on Matter B creates conflicts of interest and confidentiality breaches.
 In firms with adverse parties across matters, a single cross-matter access could require withdrawal from a case.

-Model Rules 5.1 and 5.3 require managing lawyers to ensure that all personnel — including AI systems acting as nonlawyer assistants — adhere to professional conduct standards.
-Human-in-the-loop approval workflows are the mechanism for demonstrating this supervision.
+Model Rules 5.1 and 5.3 require managing lawyers to ensure that all personnel: including AI systems acting as nonlawyer assistants: adhere to professional conduct standards.
+Human review workflows are the mechanism for demonstrating this supervision.

 ABA Model Rules mapped to authorization policies

 Each Model Rule creates a specific authorization requirement.
-Veto policies enforce these requirements at runtime, creating auditable evidence of compliance.
+Veto policies enforce these requirements at runtime, creating audit records for compliance review.

 | ABA Model Rule | Obligation | Veto Policy |